homebound-team/truss/README.markdown

 };
 ```

-You can then pass this POJO to whatever CSS-in-JS framework you're using, i.e. with emotion you would do something like:
+You can then pass this POJO to whatever CSS-in-JS framework you're using, i.e. with Emotion you would do something like:

 ```tsx
 /** @jsx jsx */